Intro to Additive Manufacturing:

-Complementary to the vast family of Nylon materials offered at Forecast 3D, there are additional thermoplastics that have become quite popular within the automotive, aerospace and industrial manufacturing markets.
+Complementary to the vast family of Nylon materials offered at GKN Additive (Forecast 3D), there are additional thermoplastics that have become quite popular within the automotive, aerospace and industrial manufacturing markets.
 Once upon a time, it was very difficult for industry leaders to adopt 3D printing as a viable alternative for production.
 That has changed significantly within the past decade.
 Scientists, researchers and major industry leaders have collaborated to standardize and approve the following materials.

 - Polycarbonate is one of the most underrated materials available for manufacturing aids, tooling, jigs and fixtures.
 With a flexural strength of 15,100 psi and high tensile strength properties, it’s no surprise that 3D printing with polycarbonate (PC) is common for manufacturing facilities.
 This material can withstand the abuse that parts receive on the assembly line, and is a much more cost effective option when compared to CNC metal processes and parts.

 - ULTEM9085 is a widely adopted material within the transportation industry due to its high strength-to-weight ratio and FST (flame, smoke, and toxicity) rating.
 Boeing, Airbus, Lockheed Martin, L3-Harris and many other major aerospace companies have integrated this material as a proven alternative to aluminum or metal parts used on their products.
 Thanks to the inherent value of additive manufacturing to design complex, hollow and honeycomb internal structures, companies are reducing weight and increasing opportunities to create custom solutions.